 There is not good research on the benefits of the snatch grip deadlift at this point in time (hmmmmm), but we can make some good causation/correlation deductions based off of other research!

 “Quadriceps, tibialis anterior, hip adductor, gluteus maximus, L3 and T12 paraspinal, and middle trapezius activity were significantly greater in higher knee flexion intervals compared with lower knee flexion intervals, whereas hamstrings, gastrocnemius, and upper trapezius activity were greater in lower knee flexion intervals compared with higher knee flexion intervals.”

 This research tells us that that deadlifting with a bigger range of motion works more muscles and works your body harder, while deadlifting with a smaller range of motion works less muscles and is less difficult for your body.

 You will be able to receive greater benefits, without risking jumper’s knee or any other similar annoying injury.

 The snatch grip deadlift promotes the highest overall range of motion when compared with any other deadlift except the deficit deadlift, so I believe that this inevitably will work the most muscles, and have the most overall benefits for you!

-For people focused on increasing their vertical jump, the snatch grip deadlift is legit a savior.
+For people focused on increasing the vertical jump, the snatch grip deadlift is legit a savior.

 If you can perform a full snatch with perfect movement quality, don’t deadlift.
 Ever.
 You don’t need too.